quicwg/base-drafts/draft-ietf-quic-recovery.md

 and all generations of 1-RTT keys use the same packet number space.
 Separate packet number spaces ensures acknowledgement of packets sent with one level of encryption will not cause spurious retransmission of packets sent with a different encryption level.
-Congestion control and round trip time (RTT) measurement are unified across packet number spaces.
+Congestion control and round-trip time (RTT) measurement are unified across packet number spaces.

 ### Monotonically Increasing Packet Numbers